 Proof of financial support

-These documents will also be needed when traveling to the U.S. Please keep them accessible in your carry-on luggage along with documents such as any correspondence from the Illinois State University Office of Admissions or Office of International Studies and Programs.
+These documents will also be needed when traveling to the U.S. Please keep them accessible in your carry-on luggage along with any correspondence from Illinois State University.

 If your visa application is approved, the visa will be printed in your passport.
 Typically, the embassy/consulate will mail your passport back to you, but some may require you to come in person to pick up your passport.
 If you are subject to a security background check, there may be a three to six week delay before your visa can be issued.